How to Get Extension of a File in R

 [1] "R"

-How to get a filename without extension in R
+Get a filename without an extension

 library(tools)